 We provide you with a status update on the BrailleNote Touch Plus tutorial, and share a little more about what goes into the process of creating / updating such a beast, uh, audio product.

 The summer months are really heating up now, and we’re discussing and demoing a couple accessible goodies that can help keep you cool, calm and happy during the super hot days ahead.
 Chris discusses his ecobee4 Smart Thermostat with Built-In Alexa, Room Sensor Included.
-Enter disclaimer text Not only can it help to keep you cool in the summer, but for our friends down under, it can help you to stay cozy during those encroaching winter months.
+This is an Amazon affiliate link.
+If you purchase this product we may receive a small commission.
+Not only can it help to keep you cool in the summer, but for our friends down under, it can help you to stay cozy during those encroaching winter months.
 There is a later model of this product, which you can find here.
-Enter disclaimer text
+This is an Amazon affiliate link.
+If you purchase this product we may receive a small commission.

 Kim has clearly been hanging around with Chris too long, because she just bought yet another smart home device, this one for helping to cool down her house.
 It’s a GE window air conditioner that works with Alexa and Google Home devices.
 The model number is: AHC10LYQ1. we can’t find this particular model online, but Kim bought it at her local Lowes store.
 Visit this page to see all GE wifi connected air conditioners.
 Kim demonstrates its use with the GE Comfort app for iOS, and Alexa, and shares about an amazing surprise she received in the air conditioner’s box!
 The Comfort app is also available for Android.
 The skill she uses to make it work with her Alexa devices is called Geneva, and you can find and enable it here.